cs3org/reva/pkg/registry/README.md

 condition that would have resolved itself in a second into a startup failure.
 Resolving inside the method that needs the peer costs a map lookup and avoids the whole class of problem.

+A lookup that finds nothing is retried a few times before the call fails, which covers a peer that is restarting or whose registration has not propagated yet.
+A peer that stays unresolvable is treated as a fault in this process rather than a transient one: after roughly a minute of failed lookups the process logs the peer it cannot reach and exits, so a broken registry view shows up as a dead instance instead of an endless stream of 500s.

 Sometimes a caller already has an address, typically one that a registry RPC handed back — a provider address from the storage registry, say.
 For those cases